ballerina-platform/ballerina-dev-website/learn/getting-started/building-a-data-service/building-a-data-service.md

 ### Setting up a MySQL Server Instance

 There are several methods you can use to set up a MySQL server.
-1. Install a MySQL server on your machine locally by downloading and installing MySQL as detailed on the [MySQL website](https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing) for different platforms.
+1. Install a MySQL server on your machine locally by downloading and installing [MySQL](https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing) for different platforms.
-2. Using a cross-platform web-server solution such as [XAMPP](https://www.apachefriends.org/index.html) or [WampServer](https://www.wampserver.com/en/).
+2. Use a cross-platform web-server solution such as [XAMPP](https://www.apachefriends.org/index.html) or [WampServer](https://www.wampserver.com/en/).
-3. Using [Docker](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/docker-mysql-getting-started.html) to create a MySQL server deployment.
+3. Use [Docker](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/docker-mysql-getting-started.html) to create a MySQL server deployment.
-4. Using a cloud-based MySQL solution such as Google’s [CloudSQL](https://cloud.google.com/sql), Amazon’s [RDS for MySQL](https://aws.amazon.com/rds/sqlserver/), or Microsoft’s [Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/).
+4. Use a cloud-based MySQL solution such as Google’s [CloudSQL](https://cloud.google.com/sql), Amazon’s [RDS for MySQL](https://aws.amazon.com/rds/sqlserver/), or Microsoft’s [Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/).

->Be sure to note down the connection and authentication details for connecting to the MySQL server including the hostname, port, username and password.
+>**Note:** Keep the connection and authentication details for connecting to the MySQL server including the hostname, port, username and password.

 ### Creating a Database and Table

 Connect to the MySQL server using the terminal (or any other preferred method) and execute the following commands to create a database and table.
-This tutorial will demonstrate the basic use-case of creating, maintaining and interacting with a database of employees in an organization.
+This tutorial demonstrates the basic use-case of creating, maintaining, and interacting with a database of employees in an organization.

 ```roomsql